jekyll/jekyll/docs/_docs/layouts.md

 The first step is to put the template source code in `default.html`. `content` is a special variable, the value is the rendered content of the post or page being wrapped.
-You have full access to liquid and the front matter of the post or page which allows you to add a .
+You have full access to Liquid and the front matter of the post or page which allows you to add a .

 {% raw %}